-The government planning policy document adopted in March 2012, intended to make national planning policy and guidance less complex and more accessible.
+The government planning policy document, originally published March 2012, last updated 19th June 2019, intended to make national planning policy and guidance less complex and more accessible.
 It introduced a presumption in favour of sustainable development.

 Natural Heritage

 Land, sites, features, habitats and species of wildlife or geological value.